neuefische/web-exercises/sessions/css-grid/image-board/README.md

 # Image Board

-In this exercise, you will encounter the following tasks:
+In this challenge, you will encounter the following tasks:

 - grid-template-areas
 - assigning an area to grid-items

-Please switch to the [styles.css](./css/styles.css) file to start the exercises.
+Please switch to the ./css/styles.css file to start the challenge.
 You will find the exact tasks there.